Find Affordable College Courses

 Raymond, MS

-Our 2023 rankings named Hinds Community College the most popular school in Mississippi for liberal arts / sciences and humanities students working on their associate degree.
-Hinds Community College is a large public school located in the fringe town of Raymond.
+Our analysis found Hinds Community College to be the most popular school for liberal arts / sciences and humanities students who want to pursue a associate degree in Mississippi.
+Hinds Community College is a fairly large public school located in the fringe town of Raymond.

 Of the 1,036 students majoring in liberal arts / sciences and humanities at Hinds Community College, 30% are male and 70% are female.